OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Updating-the-Omega.md

 ## Updating the Omega Through the Command-Line

+// TODO: this article should be the ouprade article and this content should be moved to the existing article - we'll make it into an advanced topic

 Updating your Omega is really easy and can be done in a number of ways.
 You can use our built in upgrade tool `oupgrade` for a streamlined approach to updating your Omega.

 >For more on `oupgrade` you can read our article on [upgrading your Omega's Firmware](#updating-the-omega)